Chenail Ecarté (The Snye)

-The Chenal Ecarté (The Snye) is a river in the municipalities of Saint Clair (Lambton County) and Chatham-Kent (formerly in Kent County) in Southwestern Ontario, Canada.
+The Chenail Ecarté (The Snye) is a river in the municipalities of Saint Clair (Lambton County) and Chatham-Kent (formerly in Kent County) in Southwestern Ontario, Canada.
 It is a left distributary of the St. Clair River that flows to Lake St. Clair, and thus is part of the Great Lakes Basin.
 The river also separates mainland Ontario from the northeast edge of Walpole Island, and the entire eastern edge of St. Anne Island, which both are part of the Walpole Island 46 reserve of the Walpole Island First Nation.

 The creek begins at the St. Clair River in the municipality of Saint Clair at an elevation of 175 m, south of the community of Port Lambton.
 It flows southeast into Chatham-Kent, then turns south.
 The distributary Johnston Channel exits from the right bank towards Lake St. Clair.
 The river then turns south, sees the exit of the distributary Running Creek, then takes in the Sydenham River, turns southwest, and reaches its mouth at Lake St. Clair, at an elevation of 175 m.
 Lake St. Clair flows via the Detroit River to Lake Erie.